 Another factor that defines the quality of a site is its size.
-By observing the historical Beijing map, Qianlong Jingcheng Quantu (Qianlong Capital Map, 1748-1750), it is noted the range of sizes of an available site for Siheyuan construction is broad, depending on the number of courtyards it contains.
+By observing the historical Beijing map, Qianlong Jingcheng Quantu (Qianlong Capital Map, 1748-1750), it is noted that the range of sizes of an available site for Siheyuan construction is broad, depending on the number of courtyards it contains.
+When describing the word 'courtyard' in Siheyuan context, it usually means the outdoor space enclosed by walls, which includes the open courtyard space and all the buildings surrounding that space.
+In many cases, some parts of the 'courtyard' are not completely enclosed by walls, instead, the rear boundary of a building is extended to define the boundary of a courtyard.
 In olden times the determination of the proper size of a Siheyuan was affected by the household's budget, social status, living demands, personal preference, and so on.
 To simplify, the value of the proper site size is set as an inputting parameter $S{desired size}$ in this algorithm, which is decided by the householder's circumstances.
-A criterion, D, represented as a numeric value, to evaluate the degree of the size difference between the actual site and the one desired by the householder is set.
+A criterion, $D{site size}$, represented as a numeric value, to evaluate the degree of the size difference between the actual site and the one desired by the householder is set.
 The D value is defined by calculating the absolute size difference per cent to the desired one, whose equation is shown below.

-$$D = \frac{|S{desired \ size} - S{actual \ size}|}{S{(desired \ size)}}$$
+$$D{site \ size} = \frac{|S{desired \ size} - S{actual \ size}|}{S{(desired \ size)}}$$